Malow/MaloWAscensionReroller/README.md

 If you run out of macro space you can split it up into multiple marcos, just make sure only 1 macro has the "/mar enable", and to press the one macro that does have after you've pressed the other macros.

 2. Drag the Draft Mode Deck item onto your bars at a convenient key-binding.
-3. Press the keybind for Draft Mode Deck, press "Accept" and press they key-bind again.
+3. Press the keybind for Draft Mode Deck, press "Accept" and press that key-bind again (so that both the 3 spell-choices and the Accept/Cancel frame is visible).
 4. Press the macro you created earlier.
 5. Spam-press the keybind for Draft Mode Deck.

 It will now keep rerolling until you have ALL must-haves AND you have a score of 6 or better.
 Strong spells gives 5 score, decent spells give 2 score.
 You can customize the required score and the values for the different tiers of spells by providing additional arguments to "/mar enable", like:
 /mar enable 15 7 4 2
 This example will require 15 score total, strong spells will give 7 score, decent spells will give 4 score, and weak spells will give 2 score.

+If you notice that the server is not responding quickly enough you can change the delay by running "/mar setdelay 1".
+The default delay is 0.5.

 # To find out spell-ids
 Non-complete list: